 - If your garage door is more than 20 years old, consider upgrading as it is missing some important safety features that now come standard with new garage doors and garage door openers.

 If you have any more questions about garage door safety, or have a job that requires the experts, give us a call!
 In the greater Tulsa area—including Broken Arrow, Owasso, Bixby, Jenks, Sand Springs, Bartlesville and more—you can call us at (918) 234-3667.
 In the Oklahoma City area, you can call us at (405) 525-3667.
 In Southern OKC—including Moore, Norman and more—call (405) 848-6700.
 In Edmond or Stillwater, call (405) 348-2000.
-Find us on social media—we’re on Facebook, Twitter and Google+.
-You can also go to the “free quote” section on our website to get started on an estimate today!
+You can also go to the Free quote section on our website to get started on an estimate today!